romanjelovcan/Calendar/README.md

 # Calendar
 HTML5 JavaScript Calendar.

+Holidays can be configured in holidays.json file.
+Repeat keyword indicate that holiday repeat every year.

 To run this project live server that run at localhost is needed.
 ### Instruction:
 1. You can use live-server which can be easily downloaded from npm.